swamper/express-build/readme.md

 Install Node dependencies in the 'client' and 'server' folders BOTH: 'npm install'

-Install Bower dependencies in the 'client' and 'server' folders BOTH: 'bower install'
+Install Bower dependencies in the 'client' folder: 'bower install'

 Starting the server: